CS559/wednesday-test-harshal95/NOT_FOR_STUDENTS/three.md

 On this page, we'll continue.
 We'll use JavaScript to change page content, and make buttons and sliders do things.

+The real goal is to learn the ideas of event-driven and animation-loop-driven programming.
+Soon, we'll use these two programming styles to write graphics programs.
+But for now, we'll just use them to do silly things with the contents of a simple web page.

+In the process, we'll get to see buttons, sliders, and animation.

-The goal here is to show how to use JavaScript with web pages before we get to doing graphics stuff.
-Some of the things we're doing on this page are simple and/or silly, but the idea is to practice on easy things before getting to doing graphics (next week!).
+The things we're doing on this page are simple and/or silly, but the idea is to practice on easy things before getting to doing graphics (next week!).